 Tooth Extractions in Clinton, NC

-Dr. Oquejiofor is an experienced general dentist that provides tooth extraction consultations and second opinions.
+Our dentists are experienced general dentists that provide tooth extraction consultations and second opinions.
 Tooth extractions are procedures in which problematic teeth are safely removed from your smile using an anesthetic to ensure that you do not experience intense pain or discomfort.
 The tooth is rocked gently until it dislodges from your soft tissues.

 Our office will quarterback your tooth extraction procedure, and refer you to other local specialists if needed.
 At all times, we will be here for you to ensure your procedure goes according to plan.